feteu/connexion/docs/lifespan.rst

 ========

 You can register lifespan handlers to run code before the app starts, or after it shuts down.
-This is ideal for setting up and tearing down database connections or machine learning models, for instance.
+This is ideal for setting up and tearing down database connections or machine learning models.

 .. tab-set::